matRandall/FBXMotionToolkit/README.md

 # Map joints in the motion to joint names defined within the toolkit, using the jointMapFile.
 seq.mapJoints(jointMapFile)

-# detime the end time of the motion based on the last key frame in the x-axis of the root joint.
+# determine the end time of the motion based on the last key frame in the x-axis of the root joint.
 endTime = seq.getTimeOfLastKey(fmt.joint.root, fmt.animationCurveType.ROTATION, fmt.axis.X)

-# resample the entire motion at 30 frames per second
+# resample the entire motion at 120 frames per second, to fill in gaps in data or redundent axis.
-seq.resample(30, endTime)
+seq.resample(120, endTime)

-# export the resulting motion
+# Extract joint Euler rotation data for defined set of joints into a jointDataClass which simplifies working with joint data.
+jointList = [fmt.joint.rhip, fmt.joint.lhip]
+jointEulers = seq.getJointRotationAsEulers(jointList)

+# Export joints rotations as a CSV file.
-seq.export(sampleDataFolder + "export.fbx")
+jointEulers.exportJointDataCSV(sampleDataFolder + "csvData.csv")

 # remove sequence from memory.
 seq.destroy()